 Jacob Claesson, Head of operations North America, Evolution

 Why him: The move to create studios with live dealers to give online players a real-casino feel has fallen largely on the shoulders of Evolution and, more specifically, on Claesson.
 The Swedish-born executive spent years in Europe – Latvia, Malta and the Republic of Georgia – perfecting the concept before landing in his Philadelphia home base in October 2021 to do more of the same around the US and Canada.
-More recently, Claesson has overseen an expansion beyond traditional live table games such as blackjack, baccarat and roulette into live craps in Pennsylvania, with an eye toward New Jersey and Michigan.
+More recently, Claesson has overseen an expansion beyond traditional live table games such as real money blackjack, baccarat and roulette into offering live craps in the Pennsylvania online casino market, with an eye toward New Jersey and Michigan.

 Roger Goodell, Commissioner, National Football League